ivobeerens-nl/blog/content/blog/2013/02/configure-the-view-5-1-event-database-with-sql-server-express/index.md

   - "view"
   - "VMware"
 author: Ivo Beerens
+url: /2013/02/07/configure-the-view-5-1-event-database-with-sql-server-express/
 ---

+The event database record information about View Manager events.
+Without configure the event database events are logged in a log file.
+The log file has very limited information.
+So configuring the Event Database in the View environment is a best practice.

 In Proof of Concept (PoC) environments MS SQL Server Express can be used for the Event database.
 This procedure describes how-to create a event database by using an MS SQL Server Express database: